cydtseng/Haunted-Browser/README.md

 **Test The Project**
 1. Download code base
-2. On your terminal, run "sudo pip3 install -r requirements.txt"
+2. On your terminal, enter "sudo pip3 install -r requirements.txt"
-3. Then again on your terminal, run "python3 app.py"
+3. Then again on your terminal, enter "flask run"
 4. Copy the url displayed on your terminal onto your browser and start testing!